 The Need To Believe

-If you want to understand why belief overcomes reason, you must first understand the power of programming people to substitute mythology for evidence.
+If you want to understand how belief overcomes reason, you must first understand the power of propaganda which programs people to substitute mythology for evidence.

 Belief is a powerful tool.
 It can help us overcome obstacles in our life.
 Or it can become tools to control us.
 The Abrahamic religions (2) use it to control and create cash flow.
 But, they did not develop the self-hypnosis or group hypnosis techniques of groupthink manipulation.
 They borrowed them along with everything else from the earlier mystery religions of the Medditraian region.
 Western organized religion is the rebranding of Assyrian, Babylonian, Egyptian and Persian mythology.